Final-Project-RecipeRescue/Server/README.md

     DELETE /users_household/delete_user
         Remove user from system and remove him from households
-        user_mail: Email of the user creating the household.
+        user_mail: Email of the user

 get_household_user_by_id